exhibit mural

 Empower your students and become a catalyst for social justice.

-The National Civil Rights Museum offers enriching Teacher Workshops designed to equip you with the knowledge and tools to effectively teach the Civil Rights Movement.
+The National Civil Rights Museum offers enriching Teacher Workshops designed to equip educators with the knowledge and tools to effectively teach the Civil Rights Movement.
 Gain in-depth understanding of sensitive themes and innovative strategies for engaging students in critical thinking and discussions that bridge the gap between historical events and contemporary social issues.

 Choose from virtual or in-person workshops, some of which include museum exhibit tours.
 Deepen your impact and browse upcoming workshops here on our dedicated Teacher Workshop page.
+Attending Memphis Shelby County School teachers will receive credits in PLZ.

 Upcoming Workshops